skaradimitriou/Moviepedia/README.md

 ## Main Goal

 This app was developed as a side project.
-Users can
+Users can : <br/>
 a) Create an account & Login to their existing account <br/>
-b) personalise their account by adding nickname / profile image <br/>
+b) Personalise their account by adding nickname / profile image <br/>
-c) Search for movies & TV series and learn more information about them.
+c) Search for Movies & TV series and learn more information about them.

 ### Programming Language